Why Small Daily Actions Matter More Than Big Plans

 Step 2: Shrink It Down to the Smallest Possible Action

-Now, break that goal into something so small it almost feels too easy.
+Now, break that goal into something so small it feels manageable

 • Want to start a blog?
 Buy the domain.